Yanhua-Zhang/MultiTrans/README.md

 # MultiTrans
-This repository includes the official project of our paper: MultiTrans: Multi-Branch Transformer Decoder Network for Medical Image Segmentation.
+This repository includes the official project of our paper submitted to IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI’23).
+Title: "MultiTrans: Multi-Branch Transformer Network for Medical Image Segmentation".

 ## Usage

+### 0. To be noted:

+- We will gradually optimize the code to make it more readable and standardized.

+- When loading pre-trained Resnet models and the preprocessed dataset, we use absolute paths in our code.
+So you can put the pre-trained models and the dataset under any path.
+Then, please modify their file paths in the code.
+The position that needs to be modified in the code can be easily found through the error message :).

 ### 1. Download pre-trained Resnet models

-Please note that when loading pre-trained Resnet models and the preprocessed dataset, we use absolute paths in our code.
-So you can put the pre-trained models and the dataset under any path.
-Then, please modify the file path of them in the code, and their locations in the code can be easily found according to the error message.
+Download the pre-trained Resnet models and the dataset under any path.
+Then, modify their file paths in the code.

 resnet50-deep-stem:[link](https://drive.google.com/file/d/1OktRGqZ15dIyB2YTySLfOVtprerHgbef/view?usp=sharing)